khixar/Shurl/README.md

 *Please find the attached postman collection for*:
 - Creating the `short url`
 - Click on the short url in postman will return the orignal url

+*Note: You might need to update DB env vars based on your physcial environment*